 Each 1st period teacher will enter attendance electronically between 8:00 and 8:03 on their computer.
 Whether an excuse is brought in or not, a student must report to the Main Office for a temporary readmission slip.
-Students have 48 hours to bring in their note to explain why they were legally absent or the absence will remain an illegal absence.

 EKCS ATTENDANCE REGULATIONS